arsy786/spring-security-tutorials/README.md

 ## 3. Authorization
-NOTE: Since version 5.7.0-M2, Spring deprecates the use of WebSecurityConfigureAdapter and suggests creating configurations without it.
+NOTE: Since version 5.7.0-M2, Spring deprecates the use of WebSecurityConfigurerAdapter and suggests creating configurations without it.

 ### 3.1 What is it?
 Authorization is a process by which a server determines if the client has permission to use a resource or access a file.
 It's an access control mechanism that determines whether or not a principal can conduct a task.

 ### 3.2 How to configure SS Authorization
-- In SS, all API endpoints need authentication.
-What we want however, is different endpoints having different access requirements.
+- In SS, by default all API endpoints need authentication (can customize this).
+What we want however, is different endpoints having different access requirements (implementing authorization).
 - In this example, given a Controller with different endpoints, we can enable/disable access to these API's depending on who the logged in user is.